DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 To take your demonstration layouts to the next level, spend more time talking to your visitors and potential club members by using |EX-R| to automate your layout.

-This can include anything from a simple loop to stop and start trains at stations with automated arrival and departure announcements all the way through to multiple trains running throughout the layout, closing/throwing turnouts/points as required, setting signals, and crossing paths without collisions.
+This can include anything from a simple loop to stop and start trains at stations with automated arrival and departure announcements all the way through to multiple trains running throughout the layout, reserving sections, closing/throwing turnouts/points as required, setting signals, and crossing paths without collisions.

 To achieve this level of automation, you'll need to understand more than just how to get your |EX-CS| up and running, and will also need to have a good understanding of the accessories that can be added as outlined in :doc:`/ex-commandstation/accessories/index`.

 As per our automated/animated realism information above, be sure to familiarise yourself with :doc:`/ex-rail/index` and :doc:`/big-picture/index`.
+Oh, and don't forget to back up and start at the beginning with :doc:`/begin/levels`.

 How does EX-CommandStation compare to commercial Command Stations
 =================================================================